nhsuk/nhsuk-service-manual-community-backlog/docs/README.md

 ## Working in the open

 The community backlog lives on GitHub, in the open where everyone can see and get involved.

-We’ve grouped the backlog into 3 areas:
+It's been grouped into 3 areas:

 [Design system (components and patterns) backlog](https://github.com/nhsuk/nhsuk-service-manual-backlog/projects/1)